Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Introduction

-Another useful methodology for volatility estimation using intraday data is based on point processes.
-The Hawkes process, a type of point process introduced by \citep{Hawkes1} and \citep{Hawkes2}, was initially recognized for its importance in seismology; however, it has been used in various fields such as finance, biology, and computer science since.
+Another useful method for estimating volatility or risk using intraday data is based on point processes \citep{Bacryetal2013,Blanc2017,lee2017modeling,lee2017marked,herrera2020marked}.
+The Hawkes process is a point process introduced by \cite{Hawkes1,Hawkes2}, and was initially recognized for its importance in seismology.
+However, it has since been used in various fields such as finance, biology, and computer science.